 Sometimes I don’t realise my own fast consumption rate of this little jar of mustard and I find that I have no Dijon mustard left.
-So, I always have a couple of Dijon mustard substitutes in mind, just in case I need that Dijon mustard flavour while making one of my recipes.
+I always have a couple of Dijon mustard substitutes in mind, just in case I need that Dijon mustard flavour while making one of my recipes.

 Dijon mustard substitutes

 Dijon mustard is a classic ingredient that’s heavily used in French dishes.
 Again, it’s one of those kitchen essentials that one should always have in the refrigerator.
 That’s why it’s so important to know about these 9 Dijon mustard substitutes.

 Its name refers to the mustard being granted an ‘appellation d’origine controlee’ designation back in 1937.
 This means that the term Dijon mustard is legally protected also by designation of origin.
 Somewhat similar to the status of Parmesan or Parma ham in Italy.

 what are Dijon mustard ingredients?

 I feel somewhat cheated by this industrialisation of food concept that our world has come to know quite well in recent years.
 In either case, if you purchase fresh or homemade Dijon mustard in the area instead of the large brands, you’ll know that you are eating the real thing.

-So, you might still be wondering, why is France so famous for its mustard?
+You might still be wondering, why is France so famous for its mustard?
 Well, back in the Middle Ages, France (especially in the area around Dijon) was the epicentre of all mustard making.
 It made its first appearance in the year 1336 in the royal kitchen of King Phillip VI.
 Later, in the 17th century, France was given exclusive rights to make mustard.

 Dijon mustard recipes

 You can use Dijon mustard with meat (as a meat rub), in sauces or in dressings and much more.
 For example, you can opt for making this beautiful pork fillet with creamy Dijon mustard sauce or a peach sauce with mustard.

 As you can see, your choices as regards mustard recipes are endless.
 The same principle applies to these Dijon mustard substitutes.

-can I use yellow mustard instead of Dijon mustard in a recipe?
+can i use yellow mustard instead of dijon mustard in a recipe?

 The answer is YES!
 In any type of mustard recipe.